 Following the United States Federal Assault Weapons Ban, Luigi Franchi stopped imports of SPAS-12 shotguns to the United States.
-In September 2004, the ban expired, but Franchi had ended the SPAS-12 in 2000 to focus on manufacturing the SPAS-15 model.
+In September 2004, the ban expired, but Franchi ended the SPAS-12 in 2000 to focus on manufacturing the SPAS-15 model.

-The basic SPAS Model 11 is a short-barrelled semi-automatic shotgun with a folding butt that has been configured to be locked under the armpit and allow the gun to be used one-handed.
+The basic SPAS Model 11 is a short-barrelled semi-automatic shotgun with a folding butt configured to be locked under the armpit and allow the gun to be used one-handed.
 The receiver is of light alloy, while the barrel and gas cylinder has been hard-chromed to reduce the risk of corrosion.

 All the external surfaces are sand-blasted and phosphate black.
-An unusual provision is for the gas cylinder to be shut off, converting the weapon to a slide-action repeater; the fore-end can be unlocked to act as the reloading slide in this mode, which is designed for use with certain types of light ammunition which will not cycle the gas action reliably.
+An unusual provision is for the gas cylinder to be shut off, converting the weapon to a slide-action repeater; the fore-end can be unlocked to act as the reloading slide in this mode, which is designed for use with certain types of light ammunition, which will not cycle the gas action reliably.

 The barrel is cylinder bored and spreads an average shot charge to about 900 mm at 40 meters, reducing precise aiming.
 The automatic action will fire about four shots per second, and at this rate of fire, with standard buckshot loadings, it is possible to put 48 pellets per second into a one-meter-square target at 40 meters range.
 The pellets have about 50 percent more striking energy than a .32 pistol bullet at this range.

 A wide range of ammunition is available for security use, from buckshot and solid slug to tear gas rounds that fire a small plastic container of CS gas to 150 meters range.
-There is a launching attachment that fits the muzzle and which permits the firing of grenades to 150m range, and there is also a ‘shot spreader’ attachment which works on the muzzle and breaks up the shot pattern to give much greater short-range spread, an option designed for indoor use.
+There is a launching attachment that fits the muzzle and which permits the firing of grenades to 150m range, and there is also a ‘shot spreader’ attachment that works on the muzzle and breaks up the shot pattern to give a much greater short-range spread, an option designed for indoor use.

 In terms of law enforcement and military use, which was the shotgun’s intended purpose, the high cost and little benefit provided over offerings from companies like Remington, Mossberg, and Benelli meant this shotgun found only a small amount of use in niche areas, mainly with counter-terrorist organizations.

-In terms of the US civilian market, by far the largest civilian market for combat shotguns, this firearm was met with poor sales, primarily due to cost, design flaws, and strong government opposition.
-The SPAS-12’s original importation began in 1982 but was stopped in 1989 due to various government bans targeting this particular weapon, claiming it needed to have a “sporting purpose” to be allowed importation.
+In terms of the US civilian market, the largest civilian market for combat shotguns, this firearm was met with poor sales, primarily due to cost, design flaws, and strong government opposition.
+The SPAS-12’s original importation began in 1982 but was stopped in 1989 due to various government bans targeting this particular weapon, claiming it needed a “sporting purpose” to be allowed importation.
 This ban ended up bankrupting the original importers of the SPAS-12.